 Other Insurance Information

 Additional coverage that is available for purchase include:

 - The College provides Medical Evacuation/Repatriation insurance for all enrolled students traveling on College sponsored educational programs.
-ID cards will be distributed through program administrators or upon request.

 Descriptions of coverages or services on this page is for informational purposes only.
 In the event of any conflict between this page and any other description of the services provided and any insurance policies, the actual insurance policy will control.